illutic/skill_finder/README.md

 It will start a Browsersync process which should open your browser at http://localhost:3000.
 This is the development representation of the client code, which will refresh on each client code change.

-- Start the API server
+- Start the API server:

 ```zsh
     npm run server